uhellstr/oracle.rest-json/README.md

 check that things works as intended.
 (Remember the step with "base-path" setup "/xepdb1".
 This will now uniqly identify what resource we call

-$ java -jar ords.war standalone
+5. $ java -jar ords.war standalone

 Running this will ask about using http or https.
 For demo purpose use HTTP , default port (Normally 8080) and where to find APEX images catalog in the example /home/test/ords/images

-d) Now you can try out to see if APEX and ORDS works as intended by using a URL like
+d) Now you can try out to see if APEX and ORDS works as intended by using a browser and a URL like:

 http://<you host where ords is installed>:8080/ords/xepdb1/apex_admin